younata/personal_knowledge/src/flying/noise_abatement.md

 - Takeoff at Vy (best rate of climb).
 (Normal takeoff is Vx)
 - Upwind to at least the end of the runway.
-- Turn crosswind at 500 ft above field elevation OR by hawthorne mall, whichever comes first.
+- Turn crosswind at 500 ft above field elevation OR by Hawthorne mall, whichever comes first.
 (Normal crosswind turn is at 800 ft above field)
 - Fly downwind over El Segundo BLVD.
 This means that your downwind will be much closer to the field than it otherwise would be.

 Note that this is voluntary - but you should still follow it because aviation is already hated by the general public.